phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/Example.md

 6. Whenever an open curly bracket is found, increase the indentation level, and whenever a closing curly bracket is found, decrease the indentation level.
 7. Insert line comments with the HASH (#) character.
 8. All comments start with the HASH (#) character.
-9. All strings start and end with the QUOTE (“) character.
+9. All strings start and end with the double-quote (“) character.
 10. Apply keyword coloring to the list of keywords (ex., “after”, “bindtags”, “uplevel”, etc.)
 11. Whenever a “proc” keyword is found, use the name of the proc as a searchable symbol in the file.
 12. Highlight any integer values as numbers.